Let’s be real…store-bought stock tastes like crap! (And most of it is full of crappy ingredients, too! Ewww!)

 2 carrots, broken into large chunks

-Celery, broken into large chunks (I use a couple stalks, or just the tops/scraps from 1 bunch of celery)
+Celery, broken into large chunks (OPTIONAL) – I used to use a couple stalks, or just the tops/scraps from 1 bunch of celery…but now I prefer to skip the celery.

 1 head garlic (no need to peel…just cut the head in half to expose the cloves, and toss it in)